kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

     pgs:
 ```

+> note "Note"
-> NOTE: In this example, the health value is `HEALTH_WARN` because there is a clock skew between the monitor in node c and the rest of the cluster.
+> In this example, the health value is `HEALTH_WARN` because there is a clock skew between the monitor in node c and the rest of the cluster.
 If this is your case, go to the troubleshooting point at the end of the blogpost to find out how to solve this issue and get a `HEALTH_OK`.

 Next, some other resources need to be created.
 First, the block pool that defines the name (and specification) of the RBD pool that will be used for creating persistent volumes, in this case, is called `replicapool`: